What We Believe

 -

-We will be a church that is distinctly “Fountain City,” bringing the historic Christian faith to bear on this neighborhood and contextualizing the Christian faith within it.
+We will be a church that is distinctly Reformed and distinctly “Fountain City,” bringing the historic Reformed Christian faith to bear on this neighborhood and contextualizing the Reformed faith within it.